Current PhD Opportunities

 The Data, Organisations and Society research cluster encourages applications from prospective doctoral students.
 We are working to lead research on the impact of the digital environment on business and society.
 Challenges and opportunities related to the use of Big Data, digital and analytics as a driver of innovation, business strategy development and new business models.
 Issues such as privacy, trust and data protection, related to the creation, use, management and disposal of data in society are also essential.

 For all enquiries in the first instance regarding the Data, Organisations and Society Cluster, please contact Professor Maureen Meadows (email@example.com), Professor Sally Dibb (firstname.lastname@example.org) or Dr Alexeis Garcia-Perez (email@example.com).

-The Economic Development and Inclusive Economies research cluster focuses on encouraging economic growth and development as a core aim of public policy; however, there is increasing concern with the question ‘who gains from growth?’.
+The Economic Development and Inclusive Economies research cluster focuses on policies and practices for growth and development, and the economic and social outcomes which follow from these; with a particular emphasis on issues of inclusion.
 We welcome PhD applications which explore a range of topics relating to growth and inclusion.
-These include city growth, employment policy, social investment and community finance; and the impact of economic development, such as strategies for local and regional economies, including motorsport and advanced manufacturing, entrepreneurship and business models.
+These include city growth, employment policy, social investment and community finance; and the impact of economic development, such as strategies for local and regional economies, including advanced manufacturing, entrepreneurship and business models.

 The cluster also welcomes PhD applications from suitably qualified candidates interested in pursuing historical research in line with our research themes.
 The expertise of our cluster members covers the following continents: Africa; Australasia; Europe; Latin America; and North America.
 PhD researchers are a core part of our cluster and benefit from the opportunity to work with scholars at various stages of their career.